-In this study, we have applied a cross-correlation analysis to ACE, STEREO A, and B 315 bulk solar wind velocity measurements for the period from STEREO's launch through mid 316 2009.
-We found that, as with previous studies [Podesta et al., 2008; Opitz et al., 2009], 317 there is a general trend for the phase lag between the streams to increase within increasing 318 separation of the spacecraft.
-We also identified two intervals that deviated significantly 319 from this trend.
-The first, centered around CR 2060, was previously identified by Opitz 320 et al. [2009].
-We used global MHD simulation results to understand these "lulls" in terms 321 of both temporal evolution of the streams, as they swept first past STEREO B, then ACE, 322 and finally past STEREO A, as well as spatial inhomogeneities, such that the spacecraft, 323 separated in latitude by up to $\sim 14^{\circ}$ sampled different portions of the streams.
-Finally, 324 beyond a separation of $\sim 77/36/30^{\circ}$, between STEREO A-B/STEREO A-ACE/ACE-325 STEREO-B, corresponding to an interval of approximately ~ 1.6 years, the CCF peaked 326 at values < 0.5, suggesting that from this point, correlation analysis must be applied and 327 interpreted with considerably more caution.
-328
+In this study, we have applied a cross-correlation analysis to STEREO A and B bulk solar wind velocity measurements for the period from launch through mid 2009.
+We found 270 that, as with previous studies [Podesta et al., 2008; Opitz et al., 2009], there is a general trend for the phase lag between the streams to increase within increasing separation 272 of the spacecraft.
+We also identified two intervals that deviated significantly from this 273 trend.
+The first, centered around CR 2060, was previously identified by Opitz et al. [2009].
+We used global MHD simulation results to understand these "lulls" in terms of 275 both temporal evolution of the streams, as they swept first past B and then A, as well as spatial inhomogeneities, such that the two spacecraft, separated in latitude by up to 277 $\sim 14^{\circ}$ sampled different portions of the streams.
+Finally, beyond a separation of $\sim 80^{\circ}$, the CCF peaked at values < 0.5, suggesting that from this point, correlation analysis must be applied and interpreted with considerably more caution.